shabnm/shabnm.github.io/index.md

 Working to train a model to identify the workout type performed by user and correct them in real-time for Home fitness program.<br/>
 Work involves:<br/>
 Brainstorming on finding the right dataset,<br/>
-Deciding on different activity recognition approaches,<br/>
+Deciding on different activity recognition approaches and its implementation,<br/>
-Finding ways to perform pose identification and correction,<br/>
+Finding ways to perform and implement pose correction,<br/>
 Working in virtual and distributed environment,<br/>
 and most important "having FUN".<br/>
 Snap from Demo day(08/08/2020)<br/>